porsche-design-system/porsche-design-system/packages/components/src/components/marque/marque.examples.md

 ### Marque with 75 years variant

-This variant shall be used during 75 years celebration until June 2023.
+This variant shall be used during the 75 years campaign until the release of the new design language in June 2023.

 <Playground :markup="marque75Markup"></Playground>